YouTube – F-35 Lightning

 40,000 fpm (est.)

-The F-35 Lightning is being produced in three variants: A conventional land based version for the USAF designated the model “A”, pictured first below, a STOVL (short take-off vertical landing) version for the USMC, the Royal Air Force and the Royal Navy designated the model “B”, shown in the above video, and a carrier-based version for the U. S. Navy designated the model “C” pictured second below.
+The F-35 Lightning is being produced in three variants: A conventional land based version for the USAF designated the model “A”, pictured above, a STOVL (short take-off vertical landing) version for the USMC, the Royal Air Force and the Royal Navy designated the model “B”, shown next below, and a carrier-based version for the U. S. Navy designated the model “C” pictured second below.

-In the F-35 Lightning model “B" STOVL, the weight and size of the lift fan in the aircraft takes up room that would normally be used to carry weapons and fuel.
-If you examine the video closely, you can see the opening for the air intake of the lift fan directly behind the cockpit.
+In the F-35 Lightning model “B”, the weight and size of the lift fan in the aircraft takes up room that would normally be used to carry weapons and fuel.
+If you examine the photo closely, you can see the opening for the air intake of the lift fan directly behind the cockpit.

 The F-35 Lightning model “C” is a version of the basic aircraft with modifications to adapt it to aircraft carrier operations, including a larger wing.
 It is intended to be the U.S. Navy’s first stealthy manned aircraft.

 July 16.
 2021: The U. S. Naval Air Systems Command awarded Lockheed US$23,018,589 to provide “for the integration of a Foreign Military Sales (FMS) country into the F-35 Joint Strike Fighter program and provide country-specific program support for F-35 Lightning aircraft production, modifications, logistics, and sustainment efforts”.
 Work is expected to be completed in March of 2025.